 The principle behind these designs is that if there are no physical barriers in the office, the mental barriers will automatically go down.
 So people will naturally feel more connected, thereby inducing collaboration.

 You can catalyse collaboration in ab by creating a few dedicated spaces for collaboration.
-Usually, office furniture is not considered to be a key ingredient in workplace collaboration, even though it has a clearly implicit role to play.
-You can trigger this by creating spaces or corners dedicated for activities like brainstorming or red team/blue team matches.
+Usually, office furniture is not considered to be a key ingredient in workplace collaboration.
+Even though it has a clearly implicit role to play.
+You can trigger this by creating spaces or corners dedicated for activities like brainstorming.

 Collaborative furniture would simply mean furniture that not only does not inhibit collaboration but also motivates it.
-Usually, furniture that has a casual, bright and comfortable feel to it, tends to be seen more collaborative than uptight, formal and everyday furniture.
+Furniture that has a casual, bright and comfortable feel to it, will be seen more collaborative than uptight, formal and everyday furniture.

 The furniture you choose and the way you lay it out, will play an implied role in the collaboration you have at your office.
 So, take some of these ideas to use and see the collaboration at your workplace soar.
 But ensure that collaboration can never be forced; it should be actively encouraged and should be a part of your organizational setup.

 When you are running a huge business, it might get difficult to get the right furniture to fit into your business goals.
 Don’t worry.
 We give you a free office furniture consultation.
 Drop us a message and our team will get the ball rolling for you!